 Vernon Salon Series

 I am the founder and curator of the Vernon Salon Series, a monthly house series that started in January of 2016.
-My mission is to foster both community and musical knowledge by providing artists a friendly platform to present their work in front of an enthusiastic, curious and supportive audience.
-Besides musicians, other presenters and performers have hailed from widely diverse fields, including visual art, literature, musicology, viticulture, illustration, dance and others.
+My mission is to foster both community and musical knowledge by providing artists a friendly platform with a curious and supportive audience.
+Besides musicians, people have hailed from widely diverse fields, including visual art, literature, musicology, viticulture, illustration, dance and others.

 During the start of the COVID-19 pandemic, the Vernon Salon Series quickly pivoted to online concerts.
-Hybrid concerts are still offered now, and people who are unable to attend in person can stream the show live on YouTube.
-Please contact me if you are interested in performing on the series or would like to be added to the monthly invitation email list.
+Hybrid concerts are still offered now, with live-streaming available on YouTube.
+Like the Livermore Jazz Society, all musicians are compensated with a “fair wage” — no exceptions.
+To fund this, we need your support!
+Please contact me if you are interested in performing on the series, would like to be added to the monthly invitation email list, or have questions about donating.

-November 17 at 2 PM: Adult piano students from the studios of Kate Campbell, Paul Agricola and Anne Rainwater will present an afternoon of Classical and Romantic works on a beautiful Steinway grand!
+November: Piano students from the studios of Paul Agricola and Anne Rainwater as well as a few other piano friends presented an afternoon of Classical and Romantic works on a beautiful Steinway grand at Studio Fourth Street, 1569 4th St. in San Rafael!
+The YouTube live link is archived HERE.

 May: Join us for an evening of solo piano music by Bay Area pianist Sandra Simich.
 Sandra will play Debussy’s La Cathédrale Engloutie, Beethoven’s Sonata Op.
 54, and Brahms’s Op.
 116.